Global coordination for phase 1 study success

 Solution

-The APS team proactively collected information to create a clear overview of supply requirements and shipping and labelling timelines.
-We executed a streamlined process supported by proactive communication and detailed coordination across procurement, logistics, and clinical functions to adapt to evolving timelines.
+ICON proactively gathered key information to develop a clear overview of supply requirements, as well as shipping and labelling timelines.
+A streamlined approach was implemented, supported by proactive communication and close coordination across procurement, logistics, and clinical functions, enabling the team to effectively adapt to evolving timelines.

 Key actions included: